The Handy Flashlight Lumens Chart for All Your Needs

 Recent advancements in light technology have left a lot of questions surrounding how much light you really need – and there is no easy answer.
 The number of lumens you need depends on the quality of your unit, the type of task you are performing, and many other factors.

-To help you find the best flashlight for your specific needs, we have created a flashlight lumens chart that outlines everything you need to know.
+With that in mind, to help you find the best flashlight for your specific needs, we have created a flashlight lumens chart that outlines everything you need to know.

 Quick Takeaways